Havold/CS405-Image-Captioning/README.md

 # 📷 Image Enhancing, Processing Web Application

 This application provides a user interface for image processing features such as sharpening, denoising, and edge detection.
 It is built with React, using React Router for navigation and @tanstack/react-query for state management and data fetching.
-The interface includes two main pages: Home, Denoising, Sharpening, and EdgeDetectors Page.
+The interface includes four main pages: Home, Denoising, Sharpening, and EdgeDetectors Page.

 ## 🌟 Features
 - **Home:** Displays the main page of the application.